-Now that we’ve built an image, let’s share it!
+Now that you've built an image, you can share it.
 To share Docker images, you have to use a Docker registry.
-The default registry is Docker Hub and is where all of the images we’ve used have come from.
+The default registry is Docker Hub and is where all of the images you've used have come from.

-To push an image, we first need to create a repo on Docker Hub.
+To push an image, you first need to create a repository on Docker Hub.

 $ docker push docker/getting-started The push refers to repository [docker.io/docker/getting-started] An image does not exist locally with the tag: docker/getting-started